SovereignCloudStack/standards/Standards/scs-0200-v1-sonobuoy-kaas-conformance-tests.md

 below in order to find a best practice for the SCS project.
 The documented approaches show one example each in order to give a better representation to the reader.

 Sonobuoy provides plugin examples in the repository <https://github.com/vmware-tanzu/sonobuoy-plugins>, which are referenced throughout this section.

-### _Option 1_ Go approach 1: Pick framework from the Sonobuoy plugin examples
+### _Option 1_ Go approach 1: Pick a framework from the Sonobuoy plugin examples

 The seemingly most interesting plugin is the [e2e-skeleton][e2e-skel], which uses the [kubernetes-sigs/e2e-framework][e2e-frame].
 The [kubernetes-sigs/e2e-framework][e2e-frame]